NigoroJr/typebest/README.md

 * Allow user to choose which letter(s) in the alphabet
 * Add endless mode
 * Add ignore mistype mode
+* Dialog where you can set number of letters/words and/or the time. ie, a quick config dialog.

 Credit
 ------